1995 Rugby World Cup final: Path to the final

 The final was contested by the hosts, South Africa, and New Zealand.
 Both teams finished at the top of their pools, both undefeated in the pool stages.
-South Africa defeated Western Samoa in the quarter finals, and then France in the semi-finals to reach the final; the 'All Blacks' defeated Scotland in the quarter-finals, and England in the semi-finals, a game in which Jonah Lomu famously scored four tries.
+South Africa defeated Western Samoa in the quarter finals, and then France in the semi-finals to reach the final; the All Blacks defeated Scotland in the quarter-finals, and England in the semi-finals, a game in which Jonah Lomu famously scored four tries.

 Going into the final, New Zealand had led the tournament in points scored, outscoring their opponents 315–104, while South Africa had outscored their opponents 129–55.
-The high scoring 'All Blacks' had been led by Lomu, who had the record for most tries in a world cup match summary.
+The high scoring All Blacks had been led by Lomu, who had the record for most tries in a world cup match summary.

+The Final

+Queen of the Skies fly by

+Just minutes before South Africa and New Zealand ran out for the final, a Boeing 747-200 ZS-SAN, nicknamed "LEBOMBO" captained by Captain Laurie Kay approached the ground from the south.
+They completed the first fly by, made a right turn and approached for a second even lower fly by.
+The message "GOOD LUCK BOKKE" was stenciled beneath her wings and was witnessed by the full capacity of Ellis Park.

+Anthems

+The national anthem of New Zealand, "God Defend New Zealand", and the then-dual national anthems of South Africa's "Die Stem van Suid-Afrika" and "Nkosi Sikelel' iAfrika" were sung by the Imilonji Kantu Choral Society.

 First half

-No tries were scored but this did not diminish the tense atmosphere and climactic finish.
+No tries were scored, but this did not diminish the tense atmosphere and climactic finish.
 The South Africans played a largely defensive game.
 Due to the strength of flanker Ruben Kruger and No. 8 Mark Andrews plus scrum-half Joost van der Westhuizen, the expansive attacks from New Zealand were repeatedly closed down.
 Andrew Mehrtens opened the scoring with a penalty after six minutes to give New Zealand a 3–0 lead.
 A Joel Stransky penalty put South Africa on the scoreboard after 11 minutes.
 Mehrtens and Stransky swapped successful penalty kicks.
 Following a period of pressure, Stransky landed a 32nd minute drop goal to give South Africa a 9–6 lead at half time.